vahidhedayati/ajaxdependancyselection/README.md

         />

-Now this can be either passed to g:selectSecondary if you have further dependency that you wish to interogate or passed to a simple select box if you just had one thing to depend on.
+Now this can be either passed toa normal select or to a  g:selectSecondary where if if you have further dependency you wish to interogate.

 So in the case of Country city, the above is fine to call to a city select area that is a simple call like this: